RichMorin/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 a deeper look into the FP paradigm and then maybe share my excitement. :-)

-## Differences to a hypothetical imperative implementation in C++
+## Differences from a hypothetical imperative implementation in C++

 If I had written this game (resp. a non browser version of it) in C++, I probably would have used [SFML](http://www.sfml-dev.org), which is a very good library for making games like this.
 I already used it to write a [Snake like game](https://github.com/Dobiasd/Dron).
-My cost estimations for that project would probably be more man-days than it surprisingly took me to do it in Elm, a language I had no experience with at all!
+My cost estimations for that project, surprisingly, would probably be more man-days than it took me to do it in Elm, a language I had no experience with at all!

 One reason for that is the much